 “All our seasons have some magical quality about them.
 They’re so absolute.
 When it gets dark, it’s really pitch black.
 Then come summertime, I can’t explain how incredible it feels to ride a bike in the countryside at four in the morning – in full sunlight.”

-Somewhat surprisingly, vegan food has become one of the biggest global trends in contemporary societies.
+Vegan food has become one of the biggest global trends in contemporary societies.
 Finland is no exception: our supermarkets have been flooding with interesting new plant-based products, more and more restaurants are becoming vegan-friendly, and our number one food export might soon be Pulled Oats.
 Seriously!
-Being …
+Being the capital, …

 Old Porvoo is one of Finland’s most idyllic districts.
 The cobbled streets are lined with old, doll-house-like houses and on top of the hill a white stone church looks over the river valley.
 Wonderful in the summer, magical during wintertime.
 Only one hour East of Helsinki.